mongodb/mongo/src/mongo/db/repl/README.md

 ## Step Down

+### Conditional

+The `replSetStepDown` command is one way that a node relinquishes its position as primary.
+We consider this a conditional step down because it can fail if the following conditions are not met:
+* `force` is true and now > `waitUntil` deadline, which is the amount of time we will wait before stepping down (Note: If `force` is true, only this condition needs to be met)
+* The `lastApplied` OpTime of the primary must be replicated to a majority of the nodes
+* At least one of the up-to-date secondaries is also electable

 When a `replSetStepDown` command comes in, the node begins to check if it can step down.
+First, the node attempts to acquire the RSTL.
+In order to do so, it must kill all conflicting user/system operations and abort all unprepared transactions.

-First, the node kills all user operations and they return an error to the user.
-Then the node loops trying to step down.
-It repeatedly checks if a majority of nodes are caught up and if one of those caught up nodes is electable or if the user requested it to force a stepdown.
-It then begins to step down.
+Now, the node loops trying to step down.
+If force is `false`, it repeatedly checks if a majority of nodes have reached the `lastApplied` optime, meaning that they are caught up.
+It must also check that at least one of those nodes is electable.
+If force is `true`, it does not wait for these conditions and steps down immediately after it reaches the `waitUntil` deadline.

+Upon a successful stepdown, it yields locks held by prepared transactions because we are now a secondary.
+Finally, we log stepdown metrics and update our member state to `SECONDARY`.
+(TODO
+SERVER-43781: link to prepare section of arch guide)

+### Unconditional

-Stepdowns also occur if a primary sees a higher term than themselves or if a primary stops being able to transitively communicate with a majority of nodes.
+Stepdowns can also occur for the following reasons:
+* If the primary learns of a higher term
+* Liveness timeout: If a primary stops being able to transitively communicate with a majority of nodes.
 The primary does not need to be able to communicate directly with a majority of nodes.
 If primary A can’t communicate with node B, but A can communicate with C which can communicate with B, that is okay.
 If you consider the minimum spanning tree on the cluster where edges are connections from nodes to their sync source, then as long as the primary is connected to a majority of nodes, it will stay primary.

-Once the node begins to step down, it first sets its state to `follower` in the `TopologyCoordinator`.
-It then transitioning to SECONDARY in the `ReplicationCoordinator`.
+* Force reconfig via the `replSetReconfig` command
+* Force reconfig via heartbeat: If we learn of a newer config version through heartbeats, we will schedule a replica set config change.

+During unconditional stepdown, we do not check preconditions before attempting to step down.
+Similar to conditional stepdowns, we must kill any conflicting user/system operations before acquiring the RSTL and yield locks to prepared transactions following a successful stepdown.

+### Concurrent Stepdown Attempts

+It is possible to have concurrent conditional and unconditional stepdown attempts.
+In this case, the unconditional stepdown will supercede the conditional stepdown, which causes the conditional stepdown attempt to fail.

+Because concurrent unconditional stepdowns can cause conditional stepdowns to fail, we stop accepting writes once we confirm that we are allowed to step down.
+This way, if our stepdown attempt fails, we can release the RSTL and allow secondaries to catch up without new writes coming in.

+We try to prevent concurrent conditional stepdown attempts by setting `_leaderMode` to `kSteppingDown` in the `TopologyCoordinator`.
+By tracking the current stepdown state, we prevent another conditional stepdown attempt from occurring, but still allow unconditional attempts to supersede.

 # Rollback